-This year we hope to do better, with Laurie's "Coffee Club" and an improved AGS web site.
+A number of directions for promoting members have been mooted, including Laurie's "Coffee Club" and an improved AGS web site.
 Use of posters and other means to promote further AGS activities beyond Sefton in Sydney will be considered as resources permit.
 Some "special projects", yet to be actualised, may prove to be an effective outreach.

 Our Group Activities

 The Tuesday Night Study group has continued for several years, to meet at Gavan's home in Sefton, for study and reflection.
 I am not sure if the stated objectives are closely adhered to, but the group is clearly important in the lives of its participants.

 The monthly one-day seminar series covered wide-ranging topics including ...

 * Truth, Operationalism and the GS way (What do we mean by "Truth"?)